 - Really think about your rows and columns when creating a website design

-If you would like to discuss the CRAPness of your website or would just like some friendly advice, contact businessDEPOT Marketing.
-We love talking websites!
+If you would like to discuss your CRAP website, or would just like some friendly advice, contact businessDEPOT Marketing.
+We love talking websites… and CRAP websites even more so!